MarkGJ1/tea_brew_controller/README.md

 - tb: testbenches for those modules.
 - docu: specifications for the product written in LaTeX

-All simulations and compiles are done in ModelSim.
+All simulations and compiles are done in ModelSim.<br>
-Synthesis, place and route and programming inside Intel's Quartus Prime Lite.
+Synthesis, place and route and programming inside Intel's Quartus Prime Lite.<br>
-For hardware the MAX1000 board was used, where the design was flashed on.
+For hardware the MAX1000 board was used, where the design was flashed on.<br>

+# Block Diagram of Architecture

+- To be added...